espath/opensbli/readme_script_based_installation.md

     ```bash
     # assuming under the environment directory
     cd /home/username/tmp/OpenSBLIEnv/OpenSBLI/tests/
-    ../../RunTests.sh -p
+    ../../RunTests.sh -q
     ```
-    "**../../RunTests.sh -p**" command, along with **-p** flag, will run a few selected test cases and perform all stages including generate, compile, run and then check if the run produced some sensible numbers for the particular cases.
+    "**../../RunTests.sh -q**" command, along with **-q** flag, will run a few selected test cases and perform all stages including generate, compile, run and then check if the run produced some sensible numbers for the particular cases.
 If the tests were successful, you will get messages like, "Passed all tests successfully".